fabiocruzcoelho/ansible-role-gitops/README.md

   </a>
 </p>

-> Clone repository via http or https
+> Clone repository via HTTP or HTTPS

 ## Install